 Complete the General ESL program in 3 years or less

-Students who wish to be remain enrolled at IEC for a period of time beyond three calendar years must complete a Request to Extend form.
-The Director of Education will notify the student of her decisions.
+Students who wish to remain enrolled at IEC for a period of time beyond three calendar years must complete a Request to Extend form.
+The Director of Education will notify the student of her decision.
 Students may be enrolled for more than 3 years if:

 A medical leave of absence has been required during the course of the program

-They have need for further academic preparation.
-In these cases students may continue their studies at IEC by enrolling in:
+They have sufficient need for further academic preparation.
+In these cases, students may continue their studies at IEC by enrolling in:

 TOEFL Preparation